Children aged one to nine are now being offered a dose of polio vaccine.

 “Boosting immunity in children should help protect them and reduce the risk of the virus continuing to spread,” said Dr Nicola Lang, Director of Public Health for Hammersmith & Fulham Council.

-If your child is one to four years old, your GP will be in touch shortly about a jab at your normal GP surgery.
+If your child is one to four years old, your GP should have been in touch about a polio jab.
+If not, please contact them to arrange a vaccination.

 Some children may need an extra dose on top of their routine vaccinations.
 In other children, it may bring them up to date with their routine vaccinations.

-For more details about polio visit Polio: guidance, vaccination, data and analysis - GOV.UK
+For more details about polio visit the NHS website.

 Want to read more news stories like this?
 Subscribe to our weekly e-news bulletin.